Russeifa: Demographics

 The Jordan National Census of 2004 showed the population of Russeifa as 268,237.
 The female to male ratio was 48.46% to 51.54%.
 Jordanian citizens made up 89.6% of Russeifa's population.

 Districts of Metropolitan Russeifa

 The metropolitan area is divided into five districts as follows:

 Economy

 The city has been known for phosphate mining since 1935, when deposits were discovered by Amin Kamel Kawar.
 The Jordan Phosphate Mines company, founded by Kawar, operates and runs the phosphate mines in Russeifa.

 Many heavy industries are based in Russeifa due to its location between the two large cities of Amman and Zarqa, and due to the presence of the Zarqa River.

+Roads

+Russeifa is intersected by three main roads: